 The aggregate number of awards granted to any single grantee may not exceed 1% of the Total Common Shares.
-In addition: (i) the number of common shares issuable to insiders at any time, under all of our security based compensation arrangements, may not exceed 10% of the Total Common Shares; and (ii) the number of common shares issued to insiders, within any one year period, under all of our security based compensation arrangements, may not exceed 10% of the Total Common Shares.
+In addition: (i) the number of common shares issuable to insiders at any time, under all of our Security Based Compensation Arrangements, may not exceed 10% of the Total Common Shares; and (ii) the number of common shares issued to insiders, within any one year period, under all of our Security Based Compensation Arrangements, may not exceed 10% of the Total Common Shares.

-Our award incentive plan also limits the aggregate number of common shares issuable pursuant to awards granted to each non-management director to the lesser of (i) 0.25% of the Total Common Shares, and (ii) an annual equity award value, as calculated on the date of grant, of \$150,000 (for purposes of monitoring compliance with these limitations, a payout multiplier of 1x will be assumed for any performance-based awards).
+The plan limits the aggregate number of common shares issuable pursuant to awards granted to each non-management director to the lesser of (i) 0.25% of the Total Common Shares, and (ii) an annual equity award value, as calculated on the date of grant, of \$150,000 (for purposes of monitoring compliance with these limitations, a payout multiplier of 1x was assumed for any performance-based awards).
+However, our board of directors has determined that, effective as of January 1, 2025, our independent non-management directors shall no longer participate in the award incentive plan.

 Under the terms of the award incentive plan, we may grant time-based awards or performance-based awards.
-In determining the persons to whom awards may be granted, the number of common shares to be covered by each award and the allocation of the award between time-based awards and performance-based awards, our board of directors may take into account such factors as it shall determine in its sole discretion, including any one or more of the following factors:
+In determining the persons to whom awards may be granted, the number of common shares to be covered by each award and the allocation of the award between time-based awards and performancebased awards, our board of directors may take into account such factors as it shall determine in its sole discretion, including any one or more of the following factors: